 For some time now I’ve been seriously thinking about the iPad Pro for my travel needs and leaving my laptop at home.
-When it comes to travelling as an avid landscape photographer, one of the hardest things to do is ensure you have enough space for all of your equipment, but only take items that are necessary.
-Whether you’re carrying all of your lenses or you’ve packed your tripod and filters, you need to be sure you’re making the most out of the luggage allowances that you do have.
-Not to mention your back if you will be doing lots of walking and carrying around your gear when travelling.
+When it comes to travelling as an avid landscape photographer, one of the hardest things to do is ensure you have enough space for all of your equipment, but only take items that are necessary for the trip ahead.
+Whether you’re carrying all of your lenses or you’ve packed your tripod and filters, you need to be sure you’re making the most out of the luggage allowances that you do have on an airline or space in your car.
+Not to mention your back if you will be doing plenty of hiking and carrying around your gear when travelling.

 When it comes to optimising your luggage and carry on allowances, of the heavier items to travel with is a laptop.
 I personally find I have a love-hate relationship when I take my laptop with me when travelling.
 I do enjoy the ability to be able to do work anywhere, edit and import my photos from a shoot and also the occasional Netflix watching when waiting around.
 Given I use a maxed out 15″ MacBook Pro, I am becoming increasingly aware of its weight when combined with all of my photography gear, along with normal personal items you need to carry around with you, such as water, spare clothes, and snacks.
 I also tend to still take the iPad with me as I can now use it as a second display with Apple’s latest software update Catalina and IOS 13.

 But without a laptop, how will you store and edit your photos?